jboss-integration/kie-release-reports/README.md

-testRepo
+kie-release-reports
 ========

-In this repository are stored files that should serve as information of which community release is the base for product tag as well as a script file and property files that construct these files.
+In this repository are stored files that should serve as information of the kie releases as well as tags for productisation.

 ## How to install this repo and run the script

-    1. git clone git@github.com:mbiarnes/testRepo.git
+    1. git clone git@github.com:jboss-integration/kie-release-reports.git

-    2. cd tesRepo/script
+    2. cd kie-release-reports/script

-    3. $ ./infoRelease.sh <community-releaseTag> <productTag>
+    3. $ ./infoRelease <communityTag> <productTag> <targetProdBuild> <cutOffDate>
-    where <community-releaseTag> could be .i.e 6.2.0.Final and <productTag> could be i.e. sync-6.2.x-2015.02.27
+    where <communityTag> i.e. 6.2.0.Final
+          <productTag> i.e. sync-6.2.x-2015.03.20
+          <targetProdBuild> i.e 6.1.0.CR1
+          <cutOffDate> i.e. 2015-03-19

-The script runs and stores a file with name **productTag-*.txt** in testRepo/reposrts/tags <br> The * is a number that increments each time the script runs with the same <productTag> as parameter.<br>
+The script runs and stores a file with name **productTag-*.txt** in kie-release-reports/reports/tags/<direcory of actual productTag> <br>
 The script gets all information about a productTag from properties-files and from the machine where it is stored the repository.<br>